 Wilderswil-Schynige Platte.
 A memorable day trip to the 1970m plateau

 From the Teddyland, we followed the signs to “Panoramaweg” and climbed uphill through rocky switchbacks towards Daube and Oberberghorn.
-In places, the ridge becomes fairly narrow, and the Panoramaweg is certainly aptly named, from the lakes far below to the peaks of Wilderswil above.
+In places, the ridge becomes pretty narrow, and the Panoramaweg is aptly named, from the lakes far below to the peaks of Wilderswil above.
 The Panoramaweg has breathtaking views of the snowy mountains; the route is fringed with a wealth of beautiful Alpine flowers and colonies of mountain marmots.
 We had a picnic with scenic views again, and our son enjoyed playing with Alpine flowers.

 After hiking three days in Jungfrau, we could not agree more with the Lonely Planet book, which says: “If the Bernese Oberland is Switzerland’s Alpine heartland, the Jungfrau Region within it is the holiest of the holy.”
 It really is.